Reviewed by Artists

 5.0

 I think back fondly on my residency at A Studio in the Woods despite the unsettled stories that live in that land.
 Between my workspace and my bedroom, I was comfortable and inspired to work.
 The land itself was perfect for contemplating my own practice, which draws from ancestral memory.
-The soil and the trees at ASITW have PLENTY to say to those who listen.
+The soil and the trees at ASITW have plenty to say to those who listen.
 I foraged banana leaves for the project I was working on and for my personal reserves.
-It’s a pleasure to be given a small building to make an art mess in.
+It's a pleasure to be given a small building to make an art mess in.
 My studio was well lit with a beautiful view and just about all the features worked.
 The staff was organized with regard to payments, reimbursements, scheduling, logistics.
 It makes all the difference.
-3 years later I still receive friendly correspondence from the ASITW team.
+Three years later I still receive friendly correspondence from the ASITW team.
 With New Orleans as the hands this program is held in, it can be immensely enriching.
 The city is home to countless artists, legends and storytellers worth knowing.

 Read full review →